periareon/req-compile/README.rst

 * Produce an output file consisting of fully constrained exact versions of your requirements
 * Identify sources of constraints on your requirements
 * Constrain your output requirements using requirements that will not be included in the output
-* Save distributions that are downloaded while compiling
+* Save distributions that are downloaded while compiling in a configurable location
 * Use a current solution as a source of requirements.
 In other words, you can easily compile a subset from an existing solution.

 Why use it?